Keerthi-AI/Bitcoin_Prediction/README.md

 # Bitcoin_Prediction
-Bitcoin Prediction using RNN and GRU
+Bitcoin Prediction using RNN and GRU particularly on the basis of Closing Price